insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

       - The network service name or alias if the JSON file contains one or more network service names.
       - Optional
     * - <option>=<value>
       - The authentication method and its corresponding parameters to access the OCI Object Storage configuration provider.
-Depending on the specified authentication method, you must also set the corresponding authentication parameters in the connection string.
-You can specify one of the following authentication methods:
+You can specify one of the following authentication methods: API Key-based authentication, Instance Principal Authentication, and Resource Principal Authentication.
+See :ref:`ociobjectstorageauthmethods` for more information.

-        - **API Key-based Authentication**: The authentication to OCI is done using API key-related values.
-This is the default authentication method.
-Note that this method is used when no authentication value is set or by setting the option value to *OCI_DEFAULT*.
-The optional authentication parameters that can be set for this method include *OCI_PROFILE*, *OCI_TENANCY*, *OCI_USER*, *OCI_FINGERPRINT*, *OCI_KEY_FILE*, and *OCI_PASS_PHRASE*.
-These authentication parameters can also be set in an OCI Authentication Configuration file which can be stored in a default location *~/.oci/config*, or in location *~/.oraclebmc/config*, or in the location specified by the OCI_CONFIG_FILE environment variable.
-See `Authentication Parameters for Oracle Cloud Infrastructure (OCI) Object Storage <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-EB94F084-0F3F-47B5-AD77-D111070F7E8D>`__.

-        - **Instance Principal Authentication**: The authentication to OCI is done using VM instance credentials running on OCI.
-To use this method, set the option value to *OCI_INSTANCE_PRINCIPAL*.
-There are no optional authentication parameters that can be set for this method.

-        - **Resource Principal Authentication**: The authentication to OCI is done using OCI resource principals.
-To use this method, you must set the option value to OCI_RESOURCE_PRINCIPAL.
-There are no optional authentication parameters that can be set for this method.

-        See `OCI Authentication Methods <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdk_authentication_methods.htm>`__ for more information.
       - Optional

 **OCI Object Storage Centralized Configuration Provider Examples**